fastlane-queue/fastlane/docs/configuration.md

 # Defaults to: 'OTNDN0VCRDAtRTMyMS00NUM0LUFFQUYtNEI4QUE4RkFCRjUzCg=='
 SECRET_KEY = 'OTNDN0VCRDAtRTMyMS00NUM0LUFFQUYtNEI4QUE4RkFCRjUzCg=='

 # This configuration enabled CORS headers in the API.
+CORS is enabled on '*' by
+# default in Fastlane.
+It's the administrator's job to secure it behind some
+# gateway.
 # Defaults to: True
 ENABLE_CORS = True